marcosbrazz/e-health/README.md

 #### Ready to use.

-Now the application E-Health is ready to use.
+Now the application E-Health is DTOready to use.
 Follow the instructions on section "Using" to know how to use the application.

 ## Using